jeevan-2005/E-Learning/README.md

   - Display charts and graphs for users, courses, etc.
   - Receive notifications for key platform activities

+## Admin Login Credentials

+To access the admin dashboard and explore its features, use the following credentials:

+- **Email**: `admin@gmail.com`
+- **Password**: `123456`

+#### Navigation

+1. Log in using the credentials above.
+2. Click on the **Profile** menu in the navigation bar.
+3. Select **Admin Dashboard** from the dropdown.

+Feel free to log in and test the admin functionalities, including managing courses, users, and responding to student queries.

 ## Screenshots

 Include screenshots for the following: